kubernetes-sigs/external-dns/docs/faq.md

 1. For ingress objects ExternalDNS will create a DNS record based on the host specified for the ingress object.
 For services ExternalDNS will look for the annotation `external-dns.alpha.kubernetes.io/hostname` on the service and use the corresponding value.

-2. If compatibility mode is enabled (e.g. `--compatibility={mate,molecule}` flag), External DNS will parse annotations used by Zalando/Mate, Kops DNS Controller, wearemolecule/route53-kubernetes.
+2. If compatibility mode is enabled (e.g. `--compatibility={mate,molecule}` flag), External DNS will parse annotations used by Zalando/Mate, wearemolecule/route53-kubernetes.
+Compatibility mode with Kops DNS Controller is planned to be added in the future.

 3. If `--fqdn-template` flag is specified, e.g. `--fqdn-template={{.Name}}.my-org.com`, ExternalDNS will use service/ingress specifications for the provided template to generate DNS name.